 Research & Development

-Home to over 40 corporate headquarters, including Nissan North America, Tractor Supply Company, Mars Petcare and Community Health Care Systems, Williamson County has proven to be an ideal location for corporate operations.
+Home to over 40 corporate headquarters including Nissan North America, Tractor Supply Company, Mars Petcare and Community Health Care Systems, Williamson County has proven to be an ideal location for corporate operations.
 Its rapid growth, upscale suburbs and large retail and corporate office parks make it an attractive location for corporations across industries.
-Large companies, like Nissan, found “a significant competitive advantage” locating the City of Franklin (Bill Krueger, Vice Chairman of Nissan Americas).
-Mars Petcare has “truly felt at home” in Thompson’s Station (David Macnair, Vice President, Research & Development of Mars Petcare).
-And, Comdata is proud to call Brentwood home because “it offers a wealth of talented people” and has “allowed Comdata to grow to become a major player in the electronic payments market” (Steve Stevenson, President of Comdata Corporation).
+Large companies like Nissan find “a significant competitive advantage” locating within the City of Franklin (Bill Krueger, Vice Chairman of Nissan Americas).
+Mars Petcare has “truly felt at home” in Thompson’s Station (David Macnair, Vice President, Research & Development of Mars Petcare), and Comdata is proud to call Brentwood home because “it offers a wealth of talented people” and has “allowed Comdata to grow to become a major player in the electronic payments market” (Steve Stevenson, President of Comdata Corporation).